-This article was written by the Great British Mag editorial team on 26 October 2020
+This article was updated by the Great British Mag editorial team on 28 April 2021.

-You might have to work part-time to cover your living costs while you study – but that doesn’t have to mean lousy pay and a boring, dead end job.
-To the contrary here are 10 well paid but interesting jobs you can do as a student.
+You might have to work part-time to cover your living costs while you study – but that doesn’t have to mean lousy pay and a boring, dead-end job.
+And we’re about to prove it, with 10 well paid but interesting jobs you can do as a student.

 1. Dog Walker

-There is no denying that the UK is a country of dog lovers and this opens up an opportunity for you to bag a job that fits around your schedule, pays well and helps you keep fit!
+There is no denying that the UK is a country of dog lovers.
+Luckily, this opens up an opportunity for you to bag a job that fits around your schedule, pays well and helps you keep fit!

 The going rate is between £8 and £14 per hour, per dog, so if you can handle more than one dog at a time the hourly rate becomes one of the best in the student part-time job market.
 You can advertise locally by creating some flyers or advertising on a website like Dog Walking Now, that matches dog walkers with people in the local area that want their dog to be walked.

 2. Private tutor

-You can earn money by teaching people the skills you have that they want to learn, and what’s really cool is that with companies like Udemy you have a global audience.
+You can earn money by teaching people the skills you have that they want to learn, and what’s really cool is that with some companies you have a global audience.

 You can teach a language via Tandem and if you can play an instrument you could give lessons in person or online by signing up to Music Tutor.
 It doesn’t have to end there: you could even teach what you are learning at university to a younger audience via UK Tutors and if you have a hobby that you’re really good at you can create a video for Udemy.

-Being a private tutor can be lucrative and you can earn anything from £15 to £30 an hour and the added advantage with Udemy is that you only have to create your video once, so you can earn a passive income every time someone views it.
+Being a private tutor can be lucrative – you can earn anything from £15 to £30 an hour.
+The added advantage with Udemy is that you only have to create your video once, so you can earn a passive income every time someone views it.

 3. Mystery shopper